 The vignettes (clinical scenarios) in Part II questions are generally longer and more descriptive than in the Part I examination.
 Interpretation of investigation and quick data analysis are required.
 There are no basic science questions.

 The exam lasts five hours in total; each paper is 2.5 hours long.
-There is a one-hour break between papers.
+There is a two-hour break between papers (applicable for remote invigilation).
 You are not required to pass both papers individually.

 There is no negative marking and each question is equally weighted so we advise you to attempt all questions.